 Initial training for new CORs must include, at a minimum, a course covering COR roles and responsibilities as well as fundamental contract rules and regulations.
 In addition, it is strongly recommended that this training be provided in a classroom setting.
 For other CORs any combination of classroom or online training required by agency policy and the agency’s Acquisition Career Manager (ACM) is acceptable.
 Individual CORs should consult with their supervisor and the Contracting Officer to determine their specific training needs.

 FAI, the Defense Acquisition University (DAU), private vendors, and other government agencies offer a variety of online and classroom courses to satisfy the new training requirements.
-Sample curricula recommendations can be found by clicking here.
+FAI has prepared sample curricula recommendations for these courses.

 To enroll in COR training, please login to FAITAS and select "Continuous Learning Modules" on the left side of the screen.

 Individuals certified with FAC-COR must accumulate the number of CLPs reflective of their level of certification, every two years to maintain their certification to act as a COR.
-Click here for more information.
+The September 6, 2011 Memo on Revisions to the Federal Acquisition Certification for Contracting Officer's Representatives (FAC-COR) from OFPP specifically outlines continuous learning requirements for CORs.

 The essential competencies required for Contracting Officer's Representatives (CORs) or equivalent positions form the foundation for the knowledge, skills, and abilities to effectively perform as a COR.
 The FAC-COR Competencies and Performance Outcomes have been updated by the COR Functional Advisory Board, as of December 2012.